shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 ![11.png](/assets/images/emoji-picker/11.png)

-However, there is still one minor difference, and I was really aimed at perfection after all these adventures.
+However, there is still one minor difference, and I was really aiming for perfection after all these adventures.
 This small "Dictation" button is still present in our implementation.
 Let's get rid of it!
 ### The ugly bit
 Turns out that there is no public option for disabling dictation on the keyboard.
 But we still have one last chance to inspect Reminders: the binary itself.
-Firstly, let's try to find some symbols related to dictation in our runtime:
+First, let's try to find some symbols related to dictation in our runtime:
 ```lldb
 (lldb) image lookup -rn DisableDictation
 ```